-This the Training Policy of Cumbria Local Government Pension Scheme sets out the policy agreed by the Pension Committee concerning the training and development of -
+This the Training Policy of Cumbria Local Government Pension Scheme sets out the policy agreed by the Pensions Committee concerning the training and development of -

-- the Members of the Pension Committee and any future Investment Sub-Committees and - officers of Cumbria CC responsible for the management of the Local Government Pension Scheme (LGPS).
+- the Members of the Pensions Committee and the Investment Sub-Group; - the Members of Cumbria Local Pension Board; and - officers of Cumbria CC responsible for the management of the Local Government Pension Scheme (LGPS).

-The Training Policy is established to aid Members of the Pension Committee in performing and developing personally in their individual role in achievement of the collective responsibility of the Committee.
+The Training Policy is established to aid Members of the Pensions Committee in performing and developing personally in their individual role in achievement of the collective responsibility of the Committee.
 The requirement of the Committee is to ensure that Members be able to demonstrate that collectively they have the required knowledge and skills to make appropriate decisions and offer challenge, and that Officers are adequately trained and experienced to undertake the day to day operation and management of the Fund.

-The code of practice no. 14 - Governance and administration of public service pension schemes issued by the Pension Regulator in April 2015 contains practical guidance for fund managers and pension board members.
+The code of practice no. 14 - Governance and administration of public service pension schemes issued by the Pensions Regulator in April 2015 contains practical guidance for fund managers and pension board members.
 The code sets out standards of conduct and practice expected of those who carry out functions for public service pension schemes in relation to legal requirements.
 The legislative requirements about knowledge and understanding outlined in the code only apply to pension board members.
 It is their individual responsibility to ensure that they have the appropriate degree of knowledge and understanding to enable them to properly exercise their functions as a member of the pension board.
 However, fund managers are expected to take account of the guidance as it offers them support in understanding the legal framework and enables them to help pension board members meet their legal obligations.

-On appointment, new Members of the Pensions Committee (including substitutes) and new appointees to the Local Pension Board are provided with relevant scheme documents including the most recent Annual Report and Accounts.
-To ensure a minimum level of training is achieved, a senior officer of the Pensions team holds an induction meeting with the new Members to provide an oversight of the LGPS, details of the Cumbria LGPS and outline the key governance arrangements for the Fund including the responsibilities of Committee and Board members.
+On appointment, new Members of the Pensions Committee (including substitutes) and new appointees to the Local Pension Board (including substitutes) are provided with access to the relevant scheme documents including the most recent Annual Report and Accounts.
+To ensure a minimum level of training is achieved, a senior officer of the Pensions team holds an induction meeting with the new Members (including substitutes) to provide an oversight of the LGPS, details of the Cumbria LGPS and outline the key governance arrangements for the Fund including the responsibilities of Committee and Board members.